From QAnon to dictators, Trump embraces those who embrace him back

 Trump has frequently expressed support and admiration for strongmen leaders — including Philippine President Rodrigo Duterte, North Korean leader Kim Jong Un, Russian President Vladimir Putin and Egyptian President Abdel Fatah al-Sissi — in no small part because those leaders have flattered him.

-More recently, during the first presidential debate, Trump offered only a tepid denunciation of the Proud Boys, a far right, all-male group known for their violent tactics, as well as their presence at some of Trump’s rallies.
+More recently, during the first presidential debate, Trump offered only a tepid denunciation of the Proud Boys, a far-right, all-male group known for its violent tactics, as well as the group’s presence at some of Trump’s rallies.

 Asked by the debate moderator, Fox News’s Chris Wallace, to condemn the group, Trump offered words that were as much a call to action as condemnation.
 “Proud Boys — stand back and stand by,” the president said.